Nitish-Rajendran/Question-Paper-generator/README.md

 # Automated Question Paper Generator Using AI
-This code automates question paper creation by reading a .docx question bank, categorizing questions by units, and selecting them based on predefined norms.
+This code automates question paper creation by reading a .docx question bank, categorizing questions by units, and selecting them based on difficulty level and Bloom's level.
 It generates a structured paper with 10 one-mark and 5 ten-mark questions, ensuring balanced unit coverage and proper formatting, saving it as a .docx file ready for use.